vsmith214/practice-foundations-2/README.md

 ## Setup

 1. From the Foundations Checkpoint 2 , click on the **fork** button at the bottom of this page.
-This will **fork** a copy of the challenge repository to your account on Github
+This will **fork** a copy of the checkpoint repository to your account on Github
 2. Go to your own newly created Checkpoint 2 repository on GitHub and **clone** the repo locally.
 The link is also given below, and should also appear at the bottom of this page after your press the fork button.

 ```